 2. Time commitment: Think of the time required to clean up after a dog or cat (vacuuming or cleaning out a litter box, for example), or the hours needed to take care of the pet itself, including exercising, brushing, bathing, shopping for pet food, vet visits and the training of the pet.
 Consider what kind of relationship you want to have with the pet, says Cressman.
 Do you want a pet that requires a lot of attention or one that offers minimal interaction and is quite independent?

 3. Lifestyle: It’s important to find a pet that matches your lifestyle and will react well to others, such as grandchildren who will be around frequently, says Cressman.
 Research the different breeds of pets and their temperaments and care requirements to make sure they match up with your activity level and the space you have available in your home.
 For example, some dog breeds require far more walking than others.

-4. Support system: Cressman stresses that before choosing a pet, you must consider your backup system, in terms of who will provide care for your pet when you’re travelling or should you become ill.
+4. Support system: Cressman stresses that before choosing a pet, you must consider your backup system, in terms of who will provide care for your pet when you’re travelling (especially if you typically spend extended periods away from home) or should you become ill.

-5. Age of pet: While puppies and kittens may be cute, you may want to consider adopting a pet that is already past infancy.
-Older pets are generally calmer and you know you’re getting what you see in terms of size and behaviour, says Cressman, so it’s easier to determine if they’ll match your lifestyle.
+5. Age of pet: While puppies and kittens are cute, you may want to consider adopting a pet that is already past infancy.
+Older pets are generally calmer and you know you’re getting what you see in terms of size and behaviour, says Cressman, so it’s easier to determine if they’ll fit into your lifestyle.

 6. Your age: Take a realistic look at your age and health, compared to the average lifespan of the pet you’re thinking about, and consider what would happen if your dog or cat were to outlive you.